Below given examples are for demonstrating how the argument-parser library can be used in various scenarios. Each of the examples will have these:

 Minute: 45, Seconds: 20

-.
+Note that output with -m is same as that with --min.
 It should also be noted that values in command line arguments need not be as per order given in usage expression

 A value in the command line argument can be specified to be an array.
 Here is the usage expression: